TrellixVulnTeam/swahilipython_SCMU/Doc/using/mac.rst

 ================================

 Mac OS X 10.8 comes with Python 2.7 pre-installed by Apple.
-If you wish, you are invited to install the most recent version of Python 3 from the Python website (https://www.python.org).
+If you wish, you are invited to install the most recent version of Python 3 kutoka the Python website (https://www.python.org).
 A current "universal binary" build of Python, which runs natively on the Mac's new Intel and legacy PPC CPU's, is available there.